locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 ---

-## 📥 Download This Assignment
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/professional-development-assignment.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/professional-development-assignment.md) and download it.

 ### 🤖 GAI Study Prompts
-Use these prompts to enhance your work on this assignment:
+Copy the downloaded content and try it with these prompts:
 - "What topics or ideas are commonly missed in discussions on leadership that I could cover for my training session?"
 - "Help me brainstorm 10 ideas for topics I could cover from [this perspective] on leadership in a blog post."
 - "I've shared my topic and design plan with you, along with the assignment instructions.
 What could I strengthen about my work to ready it for instructor approval?"